zulip/zulip/docs/architecture-overview.md

 The default Zulip home screen is like a chronologically ordered inbox;
-it displays messages, starting at the oldest message that the user hasn't viewed yet.
+it displays messages, starting at the oldest message that the user hasn't viewed yet (for more on that logic, see [the guide to the pointer and unread counts](pointer.html)).
 The home screen displays the most recent messages in all the streams a user has joined (except for the streams they've muted), as well as private messages from other users, in strict chronological order.
 A user can *narrow* to view only the messages in a single stream, and can further narrow to focus on a *topic* (thread) within that stream.
 Each narrow has its own URL.

 Zulip's philosophy is to provide sensible defaults but give the user fine-grained control over their incoming information flow; a user can